flathub/com.ghostery.browser/README.md

 To upgrade the manifest to any new release, please use the script available in the [Ghostery Private Browser Linux support](https://github.com/ghostery/ghostery-browser-linux-support) repository.

-The current repository should be used to report any issue related to the packaging of the Ghostery Private Browser.
+The current repository should be used to report any issue only related to the **flatpak packaging** of the Ghostery Private Browser.
+If you want to report a technical issue of the browser itself, please report it in [its own repository](https://github.com/ghostery/user-agent-desktop).
+If your issue is about the usage of the browser, please report it [with our dedicated support form](https://www.ghostery.com/support).

 ---